analia-mok/examples_drupal8/README.md

 Other Examples To Be Written (TBD):
 * How Form can be used
+  * Somewhere, somehow show how to use templates.
 * Custom Block
 * Custom Controller/Routing - As CRUD as can be
 * Custom Services